suhasAkamai/cli-accessrevocation/README.md

 ```

-#### List All the list-tokens in the blacklist
+#### List All the list-tokens in the blocklist
-This shows how to list all the tokens or identifiers in the blacklist
+This shows how to list all the tokens or identifiers in the blocklist
 ```
 $ akamai accessrevocation list-tokens 44